 Hall Farm Drive, Duffield, Derbyshire DE56

 The church is a low, fairly small building of red brick with a hipped slate roof.
-The meeting room extension is executed in very similar style and materials, though it is slightly lower than the church.
+The meeting room extension is very similar in style and materials, though slightly lower.
 Entrance is at the (liturgical) west end, into the meeting room, which is a well-lit area with large windows.
-The church interior has some character; the hipped roof is expressed in the concrete beam structure, which rises to a lantern.
+The interior has some character; the hipped roof is expressed in the concrete beam structure, which rises to a lantern.
 The furnishings are simple, the seating in the form of chairs.

 Architect: Montague Associates

 Conservation Area: No